nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 3.10 Filter persons according to tag
 Syntax: `filterp tag/TAG`
-Purpose: Allows users to find all persons with the specified tag
+Purpose: Allows users to find all persons with the specified tag.

 #### 3.10.1 Implementation
 The implementation of this feature is supported by `FilterCommand` and `FilterCommandParser`.